 When your goal is actually to attract customers, it won’t be enough just to show your idea.
 Such an MVP has to:

-How to Build a Minimum Viable Product: 5 Core Steps
+How to Build a Minimum Viable Product in 6 Core Steps

 Sloboda Studio has been focusing on MVP development for almost 10 years.
 Thus, we’ve seen the number of pitfalls waiting for founders at the very beginning.